Azure/azure-openapi-validator/docs/path-contains-resource-group.md

 ## How to fix the violation

-Fix the URI for resource action as below pattern:
+Fix the path for resource action as below pattern:

 ```json
 "/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.MyNameSpace/MyResourceType..."